 Personal, Social and Emotional Development is vital in the Foundation Stage.
 Through every day learning, we support the children in making strong relationships with their peers and familiar adults and encourage them to become confident and independent young people.
-At all times, adults support and model appropriate behaviour to promote positive relationships within the classroom; this is in reinforced during and circle times and small group activities.
+At all times, adults support and model appropriate behaviour to promote positive relationships within the classroom; this is in reinforced during circle times and small group activities.
 The children are encouraged to recognise and celebrate personal achievements, however small, and those of their peers.
-This year we plan to celebrate our success with a Foundation Stage weekly achievement assembly.
 Each class has a reward system in place that celebrates the small but significant steps along a child’s personal foundation stage journey.

 Physical Development, is a fundamentally important skill which underpins all aspects of children’s early experiences.
-If children learn to move with control and coordination; to balance and climb; to move with agility and self-expression they are likely to be more successful learners throughout their school lives When you come into a Foundation Stage classroom, don’t be surprised if you are asked to join in with our Daily Disco Dough sessions, or asked to ‘Squiggle while you wiggle.!!’
-These are 2 new learning strategies that we have adopted this year and are really enjoying.
-In addition, once a week the foundation stage will join together for a ‘Funky Finger’ session to concentrate on fine motor skill development using a carousel approach.
+If children learn to move with control and coordination; to balance and climb; to move with agility and self-expression they are likely to be more successful learners throughout their school lives.
+When you come into EYFS, don’t be surprised if you are asked to join in with our daily fine motor sessions, or asked to ‘Squiggle while you wiggle!’
+Children in F2 also have twice-weekly focused fine motor tasks in small groups before focused writing.

 Our recently developed outdoor area gives the children opportunities to climb, balance, hang and manoeuvre in and out of equipment.
-Nursery children have a timetabled ‘wheeled’ session where they develop skills on scooters/ bikes/ balance bikes to promote gross motor development.
+Nursery children have a timetabled ‘wheeled’ session where they develop skills on scooters/ bikes/ balance bikes to promote gross motor development; daily motor skills sessions and weekly ‘ Write from the Start’ early writing development.
 Reception children also have ‘cycle skills’ training from Active Fusion in addition to a weekly PE session.